ShineyDev/github/docs/introduction.rst

 Introduction
 ============

 This is the documentation of github.py.
-An asynchronous python wrapper for the GitHub API, v4.
+An asynchronous python wrapper for interacting with GitHub API v4.

 Installation